MikeAvgeros/escape-game/README.md

 - **User Stories**

     - As a User, I want to be presented with a well-structured game, where I can easily find all the information that I need.

     - As a User, I want to be able to easily view information on how to play the game.

     - As a User, I want to be able to name my character similar to RPG games.

     - As a User, I want to be able to understand and enjoy the presented story.

     - As a User, I want the displayed images to convey the emotion and aesthetic of the story.

     - As a User, I want to be able to view my character's stats and inventory.

     - As a User, I want to be able to update my character's stats and use weapons to help me beat the enemies.

     - As a User, I want the UI to be consistent throughout the game, so it will be visually appealing and easy to play.

-  - As a User, I want a way to visualise how I am doing in the game, and how many more rooms are left till my character escapes.
+    - As a User, I want my actions to show different results to make the game more interactive and fun to play again and again.

 ## Scope Plane